sidhantmathur/jekyll-now/about.md

 ![Dell](images/dell.png)

 In my free time, I have a multitude of hobbies and interests.
 I am an avid self-taught programmer, and I've worked on personal projects, as well as for clients here in Dallas.
 I enjoy reading books about business, but sci-fi and fantasy are a lot more fun.
 I also play basketball a few times a week to keep my skills sharp and continue learning.
-Learning new skills is one of the things I enjoy the most, and if it's not something that will help me professionally, at least it'll help me on the court.
+Learning new skills is my favourite thing to do, whether it's for professional development or just for fun.

 ![Drinking Coffee & Working](images/collage.png)